aws-samples/amazon-sagemaker-amazon-routing-challenge-sol/README.md

 ![](route_driver.png)  |  ![](route_cost.png)
 travel time: 2.01 hours | travel time: 1.80 hours

 : *Image caption - Blue solid circles are locations of the packages.
 Red arrows show the direction for each leg.
 The **actual depo location** is much further down below and out of sight.
-So it is shown here as red solid circles for the purpose of illustration.*
+So it is shown as red solid circles for the purpose of illustration.
+Road networks are overlaid as gray lines and curves.*

 # Method Overview
 Our solution hierarchically integrates [Markov model](https://en.wikipedia.org/wiki/Markov_model) training, online policy search (i.e. [Rollout](https://www.amazon.com/dp/1886529078/)), and off-the-shelf TSP solvers to produce driver friendly routes during last mile planning.
 The choice of the underlying TSP solver is flexible.
 For example, our paper reported the evaluation score of 0.0374 using [LKH](http://akira.ruc.dk/~keld/research/LKH/).
 This Git repository uses [OR-tools](https://github.com/google/or-tools) for simplicity, and obtains a nearly identical score of 0.0372.
 These results are comparable to what the **top three** teams have achieved on the public [leaderboard](https://routingchallenge.mit.edu/last-mile-routing-challenge-team-performance-and-leaderboard/).